 Taimi Arvidson, Director

 Taimi Arvidson is a director with over a decade of experience telling human stories for critically acclaimed documentaries, television series, and commercials.
 She most recently directed Apple TV+’s first docuseries Home, which premiered at the 2020 SXSW film festival and a short film for Red Bull’s award-winning Way of the Wildcard series.
-Most notably, she directed for the National Geographic Channel series MARS, which was executive produced by Ron Howard and Brian Grazer.
+Most notably, she directed for the National Geographic Channel series Mars, which was executive produced by Ron Howard and Brian Grazer.
 The series was nominated for an International Documentary Association Award for Best Episodic Series and called “visually gorgeous” by The New Yorker.
-Her other critically acclaimed television work includes Oprah Winfrey's BELIEF about human spirituality around the world, National Geographic's Emmy-nominated series HARD TIME about the lives of inmates, and CNN’s THIS IS LIFE WITH LISA LING.
-Her work has additionally been featured by clients such as Nike, Oprah Winfrey, CNN, Sesame Street, Esquire Magazine, OWN, Ulta Beauty, Dodge Ram, Discovery Channel, and more.
+Her other award-winning work has been featured by clients such as Nike, Oprah Winfrey, CNN, Sesame Street, Esquire Magazine, OWN, Ulta Beauty, Dodge Ram, Discovery Channel, and more.
 She is currently in production on her debut feature documentary Hossain, which follows a young boy coming of age in the world’s largest refugee camp.
 The film has received support from the IDA, Women in Film, IDFA Forum, BAVC MediaMaker Fellowship, and AmDocs Film Fund.

 Brette Ragland, Producer